xyLotus/Astro-Scripting/starbuilder/README.md

 ### b

 `b` is a C library containing a lot of useful tools and object models for easier, object-oriented style programming with a lot of automatic memory allocation and background functionality.
-This project has been based on this library to make it a lot eaiser to program.
+This project has been based on this library to make it a lot easier to program.